sukrucildirr/smc-inference-server/README.md

 Lastly, add the path to the above `tasks` directory to `simple_eval.py`, so `lm-evaluation-harness` can find your new task definition.

-Run the server, and in another terminal, run `python simple_eval.py` to run the evaluation.
+Run the server + load balancer, and in another terminal, run `python simple_eval.py` to run the evaluation.
 Results will be saved to `run_data.json`.

-## TODO

-Parallelization is next on our roadmap, with the move to vLLM we have some bugs around standing up parallel model instances on separate GPUs.
-This wasn't an issue in the past, but right now we just have a single instance stood up on a single GPU for a starting point.
-There will be updates to this soon.